BerkeleyLab/upcxx/docs/implementation-defined.md

   * `UPCXX_SPEC_VERSION`:
     An integer literal providing the revision of the UPC++ specification to which this implementation adheres.
 See the specification for the specified value.
+  * `UPCXX_KIND_CUDA`:
+    An integer literal providing the version number of the CUDA memory-kind feature to which this implementation adheres, defined only when the library is built with CUDA enabled.
+See the UPC++ specification for the specified value.

   * `UPCXX_THREADMODE`:
     This is either undefined (for the default "seq" threadmode) or defined to